White supremacism! Eurocentrism! Murticulturalism! Western Values! …

 In defence of non-racist western liberal culture, I’ll take a guess, which you are free to refute with facts.

-I doubt we could see another Hitler trying to purify their society – at least not on such a scale, though there may still be places around the world where ‘ethnic cleansing’ is possible – but even then, it’s complicated.
-The multi-ethnic mono-faith Sunni Muslims of ISIS will quite happily ethnically cleanse Kurds, Yasidis … because these other peoples are clinging to their own mono-culture, and hence their religion, and refuse to mono-faith of Islam, no matter how multi-ethnic it might be.
-It’s the religious sectarianism that is causing an ethnic cleansing.
+I doubt we could see another Hitler trying to ‘purify’ their society – at least not on such a scale, though there may still be places around the world where ‘ethnic cleansing’ is possible – but even then, it’s complicated.
+The multi-ethnic but mono-faith Sunni Muslims of ISIS will quite happily ethnically cleanse Kurds, Yasidis … because these other peoples are clinging to their own mono-culture, and hence their religion, and refuse to mono-faith of Islam, no matter how multi-ethnic it might be.
+It’s the religious sectarianism that is causing an ethnic cleansing still.
+Just as it did in Bosnia.
+And so to in Myanmar.

 The persecution of the Rohingya in Myanmar has a complex history of what amounts to religious-ethnic tribalism, where the Rohingya have played their own part in the past.
 That’s not to ‘victim blame’ in any particular example of persecution, but to explain why these examples keep arising.

+However, I have one specific problem with ‘white’: it is not a singular ethnicity, but is rather defined in terms of ‘non-white others’.
 The ‘white separatist’ movement can have no positive outcome; and even if many white separatists genuinely feel (or falsely claim) that a peaceful ethnic cleansing is possible, it never could be.
-How could it.
+How could it?
+Too many of us would refuse to accept it.

 Liberal Secular Democratic Humanist Values

-So, as a liberal secular democratic Humanist of of Britain, I value and take pride in the furtherance of our ‘British values’ (wait, no, our ‘European values’, … no, our ‘Western values’, … no, these specific Global Values).
+So, as a liberal secular democratic Humanist of Britain, I value and take pride in the furtherance of our ‘British values’ … wait, no, our ‘European values’, … no, sorry, our ‘Western values’, … no, … none of this … these are Global Values, available to all.

-And, as a secularist that values freedom, that includes freedom of belief, so while I value my liberal secular democratic *Humanist atheism, I can reduce that to a subset of liberal secular democratic humanism.
+And, as a secularist that values freedom, I also value freedom of belief, so while I value my liberal secular democratic *Humanist atheism, I can reduce that to a subset of liberal secular democratic *humanism.

 (*by Humanist I really mean atheist humanism, and so ‘humanism’ includes non-atheists).

 When defending our values in Britain it doesn’t have to be so specific as to require we say ‘British values’.
-Though it’s a useful term to use currently: in opposition to the Islamic values that are at odds with liberal secular democracy.
+Though it’s a useful term to use currently: in opposition to the Islamic values that are at odds with liberal secular democracy, and at odds with Fascism and Communism.
+Not that all Brits agree.

 On that point we might ask, what is the primary motivation for many members of and voters for the Scottish Nationalist Party?
 How come the pride in the Scottish, Welsh, Irish identities, and others from further afield, aren’t demonised the way British, or even more so, English nationalism is?
 How come a white Brit is a xenophobe for flying the Union jack or the St George cross, yet a Sikh that does that is celebrated for embracing his Britishness?
 Old resentments, and throwing the baby out with the bathwater?